acailic/acailic.github.io/_notes/aws-cda-review-6.md

 -	Ability to integrate with Cloud9 to obtain a web IDE (not all regions)
 -	One dashboard to view all your components
 -	Free service, pay only for the underlying usage of other services.
 Limited customization.

+### Questions
+- AWS Service helps you run automated test in your CICD? - CodeBuild
+- looking to automatically trigger a code analysis at each commit in CodeCommit to ensure your developers haven't committed secret credentials.
+How can you achieve this? - Setup AWS SNS/Lambda integration in CodeCommit
+- You want to send email alerts anytime pull requests are open or comments are added to commits in CodeCommit.
+You should use: - AWS CloudWatch Events
+- CodeCommit doesn't support the following authentication - HTTP public access
+- You want to give a colleague that has an IAM User in another AWS Account access to your CodeCommit repository.
+How should you achieve that? - Setup IAM role in your account and tell him to use STS cross-account to assume that role
+-  CodePipeline hasn't deployed code to Elastic Beanstalk even though you've pushed code to your CodeCommit repository.
+It used to work 10 minutes ago.
+What reason is the most likely to explain that situation? - CodeBuild probably faileed some test.
+- Your manager wants to receive emails when your CodePipeline fails in order to take action.
+How do you do it? - Setup AWS CLoudWatch Event Rule
+- Which AWS Services allow you to track and audit API calls made to and from CodePipeline? - AWS CloudTrail
+- Where should the buildspec.yml file be placed in your code for CodeBuild to work properly? - At the root of your code
+- Your CodeBuild has failed.
+What isn't a solution to troubleshoot what happened? - SSH into the CodeBuild cointainer to debug.
+CodeBuild containers are deleted at the end of their execution (success or failed).
+You can't SSH into them, even while they're running
+- You would like to improve the performance of your CodeBuild build.
+You realize that 15 minutes at each build is spent on pulling dependencies from remote repositories and that takes a while.
+What should you do to drastically speed up the build time? - Change buildspec.yml to enable dependancies caching in amazon s3
+- You would like to deploy static web files to Amazon S3 automatically, after generating the static websites from markdown files.
+Which services should you use for this? - CodePipeline + CodeBuild.
+CodeBuild can run any commands, so you can use it to run commands including generating a static website and copy your static web files to Amazon S3.
+- What's the proper order of events in CodeDeploy? - Stop App, Before Install, After Install, Start App
+- Which hook step should be used in appspec.yml file to ensure the application is properly running after being deployed? - ValidateService
+- You've created a fleet of EC2 & on-premise instances and you're trying to run your first CodeDeploy.
+It doesn't work, why? - You probably forgotten to install and start the CodeDeploy agent.
+- You would like to have a one-stop dashboard for all the CICD needs of one of your projects.
+You don't need heavy control of the individual configuration of each components in your CICD, but need to be able to get a holistic view of your projects.
+Which service do you recommend? - CodeStar